 Introducing a new and efficient way of managing pathology services

-During 2014/15 a programme of modernisation and standardisation of practices across the laboratories within the Pathology Partnership will be introduced.
+A programme of modernisation and standardisation of practices across the laboratories within the Pathology Partnership is underway.
 Each hospital within the Partnership retains an on-site pathology service focusing on turning round critical tests promptly for patients in their own hospitals.

-The Partnership’s laboratories will operate on a hub and satellite model.
-Non-urgent GP testing will be consolidated at the hub laboratories in Cambridge and Ipswich.
-Smaller satellite laboratories will operate from the other locations within the Partnership and will focus on fast turnaround on critical tests for their own inpatients.
+The Partnership’s laboratories operate on a hub and satellite model with non-urgent GP testing being consolidated at the hub laboratories in Cambridge and Ipswich.
+Smaller satellite laboratories operate from the other locations within the Partnership and will focus on fast turnaround on critical tests for their own inpatients.

 This model of working allows the service to be more responsive to the requirements of hospitals and GPs.

-Microbiology tests for hospitals and GPs are being centralised at the hubs in Cambridge and Ipswich under the management of Public Health England.
+Microbiology tests for hospitals and GPs are being centralised at the hubs in Cambridge and Ipswich under the management of Public Health England (PHE).
+You can contact PHE by emailing: email@example.com.